tsaaii/Vivid_Seats/docker_running_guide.md

 5. Now go to postman or any API testing client and test our API.
 Here is a sample.
 ![Sample Get request on 0.0.0.0:5000](https://github.com/tsaaii/Vivid_Seats/blob/prod/Img/ds.png)

+6. To run my docker image which is hosted on docker hub, use the following command.
+    >docker pull tejasuw/vivid_data_submit